tan-1theta/gophershirt/README.md

 One seller printed the image at a bit more 400 DPI, and one at a bit less than 200 DPI.
 (That's why my yellow shirt has large gophers on it.)
 They both look great though.

+If you do make something fun and are willing to share it, please [send me a picture](mailto:rsc@go.dev).
+Thanks!

 ### Charcoal